 Google

-5. Now, right-click on the Google folder and select New > Key.
+5. Right-click on the Google folder and select New > Key.

 New > Key